 - Then tuck the ends inside and roll as tight as you can.
 That is it!

 I usually just make a simple (and healthier) dip made of vinegar, soy sauce, ginger, and garlic.
 But my sister-in-law also gave me this Hoisin-Peanut dipping sauce to try just by mixing all below ingredients.:

 - ¼ cup Hoisin sauce

 - 1 tsp rice vinegar

 I will have to try this one next time.

 - Start with preparing vermicelli or rice noodles by cooking in boiling water as per package instructions.

-- Cook shrimps in a pan or skillet by adding 1/2 cup of water, you may add 1 tsp of salt to add a bit of taste.
+- Cook shrimps in a pan or skillet by adding ½ cup of water, you may add 1 tsp of salt to add a bit of taste.
 Cover the pan and let it simmer until all shrimps turn pink.
-Peel once cooled and cut each shrimp in half, lengthwise.
+Cut each shrimp in half, lengthwise.

 - Wrap and roll.
 Pour some warm water in a shallow bowl or deep plate.
 Dip and soak the rice paper wrapper (1 or 2 at a time) until it becomes soft and jelly-like.
 Lay the soak rice paper wrapper flat on a plate.
 Next is, line 3-4 halves of shrimps at the bottom third of the wrapper, layer with cucumbers and carrots then some vermicelli noodles and lastly the greens.
 Then tuck the ends inside and roll as tight as you can.